MD-CWI/afivo-streamer/tutorials/simple_config_air/simple_config_air.md

-# A simple config file for an axisymmetric streamer in air  {#tutorial-air-simple}
+# Tutorial: simple config file for an axisymmetric streamer in air  {#tutorial-air-simple}

 Here we will briefly show how to construct a simple config file, leaving most parameters to their default values.
 An axisymmetric positive streamer will be simulated in air.
 Below, it is assumed that a file `tutorial_air_simple.cfg` is created in the `programds/standard_2d` folder.
 The following settings should then be specified in the config file.